andrewlo1111/Pic10CFinalProject/README.md

  Now, the last significant aspect of the game needed to be completed was the battle between units.
 Instead of giving the player the choice to start a battle through a button, I felt that it would streamline movement if battle was just initiated through moving to a spot where the other player's unit is.
 This helped simplify code since I would not have to create another pop up window and it also reduced the number of actions a user needs to battle an enemy.

  After the battle aspect of the game was completed, I decided to also add a commentary window.
 The main purpose of this window was for the user to know what was done, but it was also useful as a debugging mechanism.
 The commentary window lets me know whether a specific action is completed and so if something goes differently in the game than expected, I can trace back to the specific part needed to ease my troubleshooting process.
 In order to have one single line, that is just constantly changing depending on the action, I made QLabel one of my private variables ensuring that scope was maintained within the class and that I would not have to constantly make a new QLabel object.
+For example, this led me to realize that there was no restrictions when it came to creating buildings.

+ Overall, I was able to achieve almost all my goals in constructing this game with the exception of using images to represent the various units and buildings which I simply replaced with letters.

+ Takeaways:
+ From this project, one of the most important things I learned was to have a clear idea and plan of what my project is going to look like.
+For certain aspects when I did not know how to truly integrate certain aspects, I blindly wrote the code without any concern for its future implications.
+This led to a lot of extraneous code that ultimately wasted my time.
+In addition, I realized the importance of having a good sense of organization for code as when projects get extremely long, they can be difficult to manage.
+I also ended up developing a lot of practice in reading documentation.
+Since I was exploring a lot of new functions or classes from Qt that were not taught in class, I had to use the qt website and read its documentation to get an understanding of the function and how to apply it to my code.